Björn Savén: Background

-Saven was born in Stockholm.
-His father headed a constructions materials company.
-He and his wife Inger have three adult children.
+Saven was born in Stockholm and grew up there and in Nerike in the middle of Sweden.
+Bjorn and his wife Inger have three adult children.

 Education

-Saven holds a Bachelor's degree in Business Administration from Stockholm School of Economics 1972 and an MBA from Harvard University 1976.
+Saven holds a bachelor's degree in business administration from Stockholm School of Economics 1972 and an MBA from Harvard University 1976.

 Career

-Prior to founding IK Investment Partners in 1988 (within Enskilda Securities until 1993, part of the SEB Bank Group) Bjorn Saven held various positions at the American oil company Gulf Oil 1972-1974 as well as the Swedish office and retail products group Esselte 1976-1988.
+Prior to founding IK Investment Partners in 1988 (within Enskilda Securities until 1993, part of the SEB Bank Group) Bjorn Saven held various positions at the American oil company Gulf Oil 1972–1974 as well as the Swedish office and retail products group Esselte 1976–1988.